-He currently is start-up director of the Institute for Water Resources Science and Technology, an initiative funded by the Texas A&M University System centered on teaching and research about water at Texas A&M University in San Antonio.
-He is also a Fellow of The Meadows Center for Water and the Environment, Texas State University, where as a professor he worked to start-up a leadership initiative focusing on teaching and research about nonprofit organizations.
+Most recently, Dr. Rosen was the start-up director of the Institute for Water Resources Science and Technology, an initiative funded by the Texas A&M University System centered on teaching and research about water at Texas A&M University in San Antonio.
+He is a Fellow of The Meadows Center for Water and the Environment, Texas State University, where as a professor he worked to start-up a leadership initiative focusing on teaching and research about nonprofit organizations.
 While there he also worked to start-up the water education program Headwaters to Ocean and the Texas Aquatic Science Project, the most comprehensive technology-supported education curricula on aquatic science and a top internet search result for information on “aquatic science” and aquatic science videos, education, curricula, book, and jobs.

 He is also founding partner of Professional Nonprofit Management Group, a company specializing in highly personalized services in start-up and turn-around of nonprofit and public organizations, funds development, and management of conferences and meeting events.

-Dr. Rosen has served in international, national, and regional executive leadership positions in three of the nation’s largest nonprofit advocacy organizations.
-He has served as an environment cabinet member for two governors, and was a director of public natural resource management and regulatory agencies in two states.
-He has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 500 articles, presentations and blogs on organizations, conservation, and policy.
+Dr. Rosen has served in international, national, and regional executive leadership positions in three of the nation’s largest nonprofit advocacy organizations: National Wildlife Federation, Ducks Unlimited, Safari Club International, and Safari Club Foundation He has served as an environment cabinet member for two governors, and was a director of public natural resource management and regulatory agencies in two states: Oregon Department of Fish and Wildlife, and Texas Parks and Wildlife Department He has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 500 articles, presentations and blogs on organizations, conservation, and policy.

 Dr. Rosen’s experience is broad and has focused on strategic and operational leadership, financing, marketing, advocacy, and hands-on management of national and international nonprofit membership/trade associations, university research/education initiatives, and government agencies.
 In one position he was responsible for an annual $8.3-million fundraising event with over 18,000 attendees, while in another he managed over $130 million raised, funding 400 to 500 collaborative nonprofit-organization projects underway annually.